 The MKII FV-SR as delivered

 This little gem is pretty much ready to go out of the box with the exception that the ones I have seen are pretty much free from any lube.
-As with any new firearm it's probably a good idea to disassemble, clean, and lubricate before its first use.
+As with any new firearm it's probably a good idea to disassemble, clean everything including the bore, and lubricate before its first use.

 The stock on the current versions has a fully floated barrel with no forearm contact, an improvement over some of the earlier versions where there was some interference, but the stock is still not fully stiff.
 This bothers some people.